stevepolitodesign/pundit-feature-flags/README.md

 # Use Pundit as a Rails Feature Flag System

+In this tutorial I'll show you how to create a feature flag system in Rails using [pundit](https://github.com/varvet/pundit) and a `features` column on the `users` table.

 ## Step 1: Initial Setup